+of error correction required, to get the CA1 to ECout pathway to more accurately reproduce the content of the ECin information.
+Biologically, there are relatively focal “columnar” projections from the superficial (ECin) to deep (ECout) layers of EC, consistent with cortical anatomical organization in general (Gerlei, Brown, Su¨rmeli, & Nolan, 2021; Su¨rmeli et al., 2015; Witter, Doan, Jacobsen, Nilssen, & Ohara, 2017), and in our model, we just use direct fixed one-to-one connections so that ECout literally mirrors the organization of ECin, but any information preserving connectivity pathway here would function similarly.

 This error-driven learning mechanism also applies to the pathways of ECin → CA1 and ECout → CA1, by virtue of the differential influence of the ECin, ECout → CA1 pathways on activity of the CA1 neurons across the theta cycle.
 For example, CA1 receives from both the CA3 and the EC layers, and the differential

 strength of these pathways creates different CA1 activity states across the theta cycle, similar to equation 3: